ksg91/Tweet-My-Post/readme.txt

 * A user page to set thier Twitter handle.

 == Upgrade Notice ==

+= 1.7.29 =
+* Updae asap to get broken wordpress flow on error fixed

 = 1.7.28 =
 * Updae asap to get broken wordpress flow on error fixed